-The new Glycine Lagunare L1000 (Ref.
+The 2011 Lagunare L1000 (Ref.
 3899.18-D9) comes at a fairly affordable price and combines robust design and high build quality with an exterior that many potential customers may find elegant: an important thing in the world where most diving timekeepers spend most of their lives under an impeccably white shirt cuff of an office worker.
-According to the company, the watch will be available with three versions of the dial: black, white and blue (which, by the way, looks more like turquoise to me.)
+According to Glycine, the diving tool will be available with three versions of the dial: black, white and blue (which, by the way, looks more like turquoise to me.)

-Maybe, that’s because the watch comes in a rather stodgy case with most of its surfaces satin-finished and, combined with a white or black dial, the case look somewhat overweight and dull.
+Maybe, that’s because the Lagunare L1000 comes in a rather stodgy case with most of its surfaces satin-finished and, combined with a white or black dial, the case looks somewhat overweight and dull.
 However, when the same case comes equipped with a turquoise dial, the watch immediately starts to feel light and even good-humored!

-By the way, this is the first Glycine Lagunare that comes in a 44 millimeter case, which makes it two millimeters smaller than previous iterations of the diver.
-Being only 11.70 millimeters in height, it is also quite slim for a diving watch, which is rated for impressive 300 meters of depth.
+By the way, this is the first Glycine Lagunare that comes in a 44-millimeter case, which makes it two millimeters smaller than previous iterations of the diver.
+Being only 11.70 millimeters in height, it is also slim for an automatic diver, which is rated for an impressive 300 meters of depth.
 Yes, I am sorry to disappoint you, but the “L1000” part of its name stands for the depth rating of 1000 feet, not meters, so do not be confused by the clumsy efforts of marketologists.

 Of course, playing in the second league, Glycine lacks resources to design and produce its own in-house calibers, so it is bound to use blank movements from third-party manufacturers.
-However, the Italian brand offers its watches with high-grade ETA 2824-2 automatic movements that are known for their robustness, reliability and accuracy: something that any mechanical tool watch really needs.
+However, the Italian brand offers its watches with high-grade ETA 2824-2 automatic movements that are known for their robustness, reliability, and accuracy: something that any mechanical “tool watch” needs.

-The mechanism comes with some minor decor (which can’t be seen anyway due to the watch being supplied with solid case back cover) and without any serious modification that would be worth mentioning.
+The mechanism comes with some minor decor (which can’t be seen anyway due to the Lagunare L1000 being supplied with a solid case back cover) and without any serious modification that would be worth mentioning.
 Yes, that extra crown at four o’clock isn’t here to control the movement: it is just a part of the rudimentary locking mechanism designed to keep the rotating bezel in place.
-While I doubt that it has any practical use here, it still makes the watch more interesting to look at.
+While I doubt that it has any practical use here, it still makes the gadget more interesting to look at.

-* UPDATE ON PRICING: It was just reported that the watch will go on sale at a list price of $1900
+* UPDATE ON PRICING: It was just reported that the Lagunare L1000 will go on sale at a list price of $1900

 Glycine Lagunare L1000 (Ref.
 3899.18-D9) specification